-"Pisco" is a Quechua word meaning "bird."
+"Pisco" in Quechua language means "bird."
 The region is often visited due to the concentration of birds and marine animals at Paracas National Reserve (Peruvian Galapagos).
-There are a collection of islands at the reserve, Islas Ballestas, which are off limits to people.
+There are a collection of islands at the reserve, Islas Ballestas, which are off-limits to people.
 However, boat tours get close to.
 Chincha Islands are also situated near the coast.
 Plenty of bird species can be seen in these islands including cormorants, pelicans, penguins, Inca terns and Peruvian boobies, as well as dolphins, turtles, sea lions and whales.

 Another attraction in the region is El Candelabro, a mammoth lamp dug in the sand in the method used by the creators of Nazca Lines (pre-Columbian geoglyphs that are etched into desert sands).

-In the area where the city of Pisco sits flourished one of the most important Peruvian civilizations, Paracas culture.
-Because of its ease of access and the crossroads to Andes, the Spaniards probably have considered making Pisco capital, before they chose Lima.
+In the area of Pisco flourished one of the most important Peruvian civilizations - the Paracas culture.
+Due to easy access and crossroads to Andes, the Spaniards considered making Pisco Peru's capital, before they chose Lima.

 Plaza de Armas is located in the city.
 People buy assorted dried fruits and little sweets made from pecans there.
 The Municipal Palace, The statue of Jose de San Martin and the mansion he lived in, surround the Plaza.
-Other major building in Pisco is the baroque Iglesia de la Compania, begun in 1689.
-It features a gold-leaf altarpiece and carved pulpit.
+Another major building in Pisco is the baroque Iglesia de la Compania (17th-century) featuring a gold-leaf altarpiece and carved pulpit.
 Close to the town, off the road to Ayacucho, is the large, well-preserved Tambo Colorado (famous Inca site).

 Port Pisco cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Pisco, Peru.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Pisco, Puerto General San Martin, Peru.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.